inextor/TabOpener/Readme.md

 # TabOpener

-Chrome extension to open list of urls in new tabs
+Chrome and Firefox extension to open list of urls in new tabs